nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 > Hua Po x Kingu = Seiryu
 >
-> [Lachesis](#lachesis) x Seiryu x Koumokuten/Rangda = Anubis
+> Lachesis x Seiryu x Koumokuten/Rangda = Anubis

-Grind with Anubis until it learns Makarakarn then fuse Odin from one of the following:
+Grind with Anubis until it learns Makarakarn & you find the necessary personas to fuse Odin

+Fuse from one of the following:

 > Thoth/Daisoujou x Anubis = Raphael
 >